rimarque/Philosophers/README.md

 ```sh
 $ ./philo 13 610 200 410
 ```
-With **one philosopher**, there is only one fork. the philosopher will starv:
+With **one philosopher**, there is only one fork: the philosopher will starv:
 ```sh
 $ ./philo 1 610 200 200
 ```